Improve user interface

 Ensure that the shadow under an object or element is never black.
 The shadow should always be a darker shade than the surface on which it is cast.
 Interestingly, an object can cast two shadows: small and bright, while the other is blurry and transparent.

-So, to enhance UI and maximize conversions, avoid using unnatural shadows.
+So, to enhance UI and maximise conversions, avoid using unnatural shadows.

 When adding images, always provide only the SVG or vector format.
 This is because the PNG format has blurry edges that might look unprofessional.
 Besides, the vector format occupies less memory.
 Also, when using icons in your app, website, or product, ensure to use icons from a single family.